K-MinHyuk/K-MinHyuk/README.md

 ----------------

-# My Technical Toolbox
+# My Technical Toolbox 📕
 ## Languages: <img src="https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=Python&logoColor=white"> <img src="https://img.shields.io/badge/java-007396?style=for-the-badge&logo=java&logoColor=white">
 ## Frameworks & Libraries: <img src="https://img.shields.io/badge/PyTorch-EE4C2C?style=for-the-badge&logo=PyTorch&logoColor=white"> <img src="https://img.shields.io/badge/TensorFlow-FF6F00?style=for-the-badge&logo=TensorFlow&logoColor=white"> and other machine learning libraries.
 ## Tools: Experienced with Docker, Git, and specialized tools for AI development and research.
 ## Projects
 ### My projects showcase a blend of AI application and innovation across different domains:

 * 5G-NR Communications Package Development: Try using PyTorch for your 5G NR communication simulator instead of Matlab!
-With PyTorch, you can more easily simulate 5G NR communication based on deep learning algorithms.
+With PyTorch, you can more easily simulate 5G NR communication based on deep learning algorithms.💻
 <img src="https://github.com/K-MinHyuk/K-MinHyuk/assets/63450024/9adc7e23-4de5-49e7-8862-130ff6e55e0e" width="400" height="300" />
 <img src="https://github.com/K-MinHyuk/K-MinHyuk/assets/63450024/d90e8d15-e272-4e73-9ee1-d0cc17c2a611" width="400" height="300" />

-* Medical Data Classification: Applied deep learning models for accurate classification of medical datasets.
-* Segmentation in Medical Data: Developed models for precise segmentation in medical imaging, improving diagnostic processes.
+* Medical Data Classification: Did you know that the diagnosis of tuberculosis is often made solely through the visual assessment by doctors?
+How about seeking assistance from artificial intelligence?
+Here is a deep learning model that can be used as an aid in diagnosing tuberculosis in infants.
+This model estimates the probability of tuberculosis diagnosis in infants and suggests the location of lesions based on Grad Cam.🩺
+* Segmentation in Medical Data: Are you aware that distinguishing the pancreas in abdominal CT images is challenging?
+Not only is the pancreas difficult to visualize, but pancreatic cancer can also be dangerous.
+I introduce a model that segments the location of the pancreas.🩻
 <p align="center">
   <img src="https://github.com/K-MinHyuk/K-MinHyuk/assets/63450024/4623e559-6e82-4c25-8066-af7de9f6285d" width="300" height="300" />
 </p>

-* Game Data Analysis: Analyzed game data to derive insights that inform strategy and game design improvements.
+* Game Data Analysis: Analyzed game data to derive insights that inform strategy and game design improvements.🎮
-* Reinforcement Learning in Gaming: Engineered solutions using reinforcement learning to solve complex game scenarios effectively.
+* Reinforcement Learning in Gaming: The 2048 game is a fun puzzle game.
+How about solving this classic game through reinforcement learning?
+Will the model use a strategy similar to humans, pushing the larger numbers to the corners?🕹️

 <p align="center">
   <img src="https://github.com/K-MinHyuk/K-MinHyuk/assets/63450024/d9e2e2eb-afe6-446b-92c3-08fe68eda952" />
 </p>

 Feel free to browse through my repositories to see more about my work.
-I am always open to feedback, collaborations, and discussions on how AI can be used to solve complex problems and create new possibilities.
+I am always open to feedback, collaborations, and discussions on how AI can be used to solve complex problems and create new possibilities.👐

 <!--[Project Name 1]: [Brief Description] | Link to Project
 [Project Name 2]: [Brief Description] | Link to Project-->